rexali/edu_africa_task/README.md

         ```json
         {
-            "userId": 1,  // which is the client’s userId
+            "_id": "string",  // which is the client’s userId
-            "role":"user"
         }
         ```